 Don't you love when you finish making something and it's five times better than you expected?
 Holding the dress up to me at various points in the making process I was like "sure, I like pink, I like dresses... this will be cute" but the second I put the finished dress on, I was in love!
 I swished and twirled around the house for a good 20 minutes (seriously).
 The crepe is just perfect for this pattern - it drapes so beautifully and feels really sophisticated and stylish even though it's super comfy.

 I would love to see how different fabrics affect the silhouette of this dress.
-I think it would look amazing in any of these:
+I think it would look amazing in a cotton linen, cotton lawn or even a viscose.

 I'm wearing my Farrow now with tights and cardis but I think it's going to come into its own in the Summer!
 The generous swing shape means I can sit cross-legged without fear of flashing (great for picnics) and it folds up really small and doesn't crease so it'll be perfect for holidays.